Does Drinking Alcohol Make My Teeth Grinding Habit Worse?

 Daily exercise reduces stress levels.
 It’s a known fact.
 Make good day to day decisions.
 Good decisions build self confidence.

-2.)
-Avoid alcohol, caffeine and any type of stimulant such as adderall, diet pills, etc.
+2. Avoid alcohol, caffeine and any type of stimulants – such as adderall, diet pills, etc.

 Don’t drink coffee late in the day and for goodness sake how bout’ we put the cocaine and meth down shall we?
 For good!

 Wearing a dental night guard for your teeth can greatly reduce and even eliminate the jaw pain and teeth pain that stems from grinding and clenching teeth.

 It will 100% protect your teeth from further damage.
 It provides protection from the teeth so that there is no tooth on tooth contact.
 Make sure your night guard fits well and is comfortable in the mouth.